Reverse Sear Filet Mignon with Peppercorn Sauce

 For the best filet, look for steaks that are lightly marbled, bright red, and have don’t have any silver skin.
 If there are any large chunks of fat or silver skin, make sure to trim it off.
 You don’t want the filets to have any bites that are chewy or gristle-y.

-Prep & cook the steaks
+Brine & roast the steaks

 You want to cook the filets low and slow.
 The low temperature (225°F or 107°C) naturally tenderizes the meat so it comes out with a melt-in-your-mouth texture.
 If the heat is too high, the filets will dry out!